andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 <h4 class="article-subheader">Library</h4>
-Joining the Opera House in the group of buildings that are generally revered among Oslovians is the Diechman Bj&oslash;rvika Library.
+Joining the Opera House in the group of buildings that are generally revered among Oslofolk is the Diechman Bj&oslash;rvika Library.
 From the outside the most stunning feature of the buildings is its stunning terraced cantilever.
 The top floor reaches out towards the Oslofjord, providing a space for quiet concentration & contemplation.